-4.7 Outsourcing Risk
+4.7 Third Party Risk

-Outsourcing risk is the risk of failure in respect of the provision of services by third party provider that could potentially damage an entity's operations, or if contracts with any of the third party providers are terminated, that the entity may not be able to find alternative providers on a timely basis or on equivalent terms.
+Third Party risk is the risk of failure in respect of the provision of services by a third party provider that could potentially damage an entity's operations, or if contracts with any of the third party providers are terminated, that the entity may not be able to find alternative providers on a timely basis or on equivalent terms.

-Each Investment Management Business has implemented an Outsourcing Policy which details certain minimum standards that should be adopted when considering or dealing with a service and/or activity that is outsourced to another legal entity, either within the BNYM Group or to an external provider and establishes a framework for evaluating and analysing outsourcing projects.
+Each Investment Management Business has implemented an outsourcing policy which details certain minimum standards that should be adopted when considering or dealing with a service and/or activity that is outsourced to another legal entity, either within the BNYM Group (inter affiliate) or to an external provider and establishes a framework for evaluating and analysing outsourcing projects.